-Elon Musk says Tesla headquarter to move from California to Texas
+Elon Musk says Tesla's headquarters will move from California to Texas

-At the Tesla’s shareholder meeting, Elon Musk announced that the self-driving electric-car company will move its headquarters to Texas from California.
+At Tesla’s shareholder meeting, Elon Musk announced that the self-driving electric-car company will move its headquarters to Texas from California.
 The move comes after increased tension between Musk and local politicians due to the company’s response to COVID-19.

 In addition, California is also a difficult area for Tesla staff to find affordable housing, and Musk said, “There’s a limit to how big you can scale it in the Bay Area.
 In Austin, our factory is like five minutes from the airport, 15 minutes from downtown.”